MuTianer/chart_swa_example/README.md

 8. If need to change the app name
     * `CMD` run `flutter pub run change_app_package_name:main com.new.package.name`
-    > This might also be just an additional preparation step for the CI/CD.
+    > an additional preparation step for the CI/CD.

 # QA